menchelab/vrprot/README.md

 The "keepFiles" argument can be used, to tell the program to not delete .glb and other source files after the proccessing is accomplished.

 ## Export the .ply file
-You can define the installtion Path to your blender installtion by using:
+You can define the installation Path to your blender installation by using:

 ```
 # For Linux (default))